omar-polo/gmid/README.md

  - main: the main process is the only one that keeps the original privileges.
-It opens the TLS certificates on the behalf of the `server` and `crypto` processes and reloads the configuration upon `SIGHUP`.
+It opens the TLS certificates on the behalf of the `server` and `crypto` processes, reloads the configuration upon `SIGHUP` and re-opens the log files upon `SIGUSR1`.

  - logger: handles the logging with syslog and/or local files.

- - server: listen on the binded ports and serves the request.
-This also include speaking FastCGI and proxying requests.
+ - server: listens for connections and serves the request.
+It also speaks FastCGI and do the proxying.

  - crypto: holds the TLS private keys to avoid a compromised `server` process to disclose them.